|

 credit report, instead of an application fee, at the time

+of application.
 Appraisal - An estimate of

 the value of a home, made by a professional appraiser.